-The New Hulu, Spotify Bundle Is A Great Deal If You Don’t Mind Commericals
+#Hulu And #Spotify Are Offering A New Bundle That Is A Great Deal For Some

 — Mark Scott (@markbscotus) April 11, 2018

-Hulu and Spotify teamed up previously in September to offer a $4.99 per month package for students which gave people access to the Spotify music library and the Hulu entry-level package, says Variety.
+Hulu and Spotify teamed up previously in September to offer a $4.99 per month package for students which gave people access to the Spotify music library and the Hulu entry-level package, reports Variety.

 The Hulu And Spotify Bundle Has Been Beneficial To Both Companies In The Past